jcolag/entropy-arbitrage/2022-04-27-plain-text.md

 As I mentioned above, I taught---college graduate courses---for about fifteen years.
 Because my first class split the students between two facilities with a video link, I settled on a process of  producing a complete set of notes to refer to when I would inevitably lose track of where I was in the lecture, a sparser outline to distribute to help students keep track of where we should be, and a presentation to show on one screen that mostly followed the outline.

-I initially wrote these in whatever version of [WordPerfect](https://en.wikipedia.org/wiki/WordPerfect) that I had at the time, which most of the school also used.
+I initially wrote these in whatever version of {% wiki WordPerfect|WordPerfect|en %} that I had at the time, which most of the school also used.

 Eventually, WordPerfect fell out of favor.
-The school no longer had copies, so I started importing the WordPerfect files into [Microsoft Word](https://en.wikipedia.org/wiki/Microsoft_word) every week.
+The school no longer had copies, so I started importing the WordPerfect files into {% wiki Microsoft_word|Microsoft Word|en %} every week.
 That worked, but the conversions had enough flaws that I needed to manually review every lecture to fix the layout.
 Not wanting to go through that every year, I quickly just converted all the files to Word's (old) format.

-A couple of years later, I moved to [OpenOffice.org](https://en.wikipedia.org/wiki/OpenOffice.org) at home.
+A couple of years later, I moved to {% wiki OpenOffice.org|OpenOffice.org|en %} at home.
 Learning my lesson about the tedious imports, I installed the software on the computer at my office at school, and converted everything for the second time, this time learning to use features like styles.

 The school's IT department decided to ban user-installed software on the office computers, meaning that I needed to import everything back into Microsoft Word.
 Word and the OpenOffice family didn't understand each other's styles, making this tedious, and meaning that I needed to convert everything back to Microsoft Word's format.